robert7/QEverCloud/README.md

 The project can be built and shipped as either static library or shared library.
 Dll export/import symbols necessary for Windows platform are supported.

 Dependencies include the following Qt components:
- * For Qt4: QtCore, QtGui, QtNetwork, QtWebKit
+ * For Qt4: QtCore, QtGui, QtNetwork and, if the library is built with OAuth support, QtWebKit
- * For Qt5: Qt5Core, Qt5Widgets, Qt5Network and either:
+ * For Qt5: Qt5Core, Qt5Widgets, Qt5Network and, if the library is built with OAuth support, either:
    * Qt5WebKit and Qt5WebKitWidgets - for Qt < 5.4
    * Qt5WebEngine and Qt5WebEngineWidgets - for Qt < 5.6
    * Qt5WebEngineCore and Qt5WebEngineWidgets - for Qt >= 5.6

-Since QEverCloud 3.0.2 it is also possible to choose Qt5WebKit over Qt5WebEngine using CMake option `USE_QT5_WEBKIT`.
+Since QEverCloud 3.0.2 it is possible to choose Qt5WebKit over Qt5WebEngine using CMake option `USE_QT5_WEBKIT`.

+Since QEverCloud 4.0.0 it is possible to build the library without OAuth support and thus without QtWebKit or QtWebEngine dependencies, for this use CMake option `BUILD_WITH_OAUTH_SUPPORT=NO`.

 Also, if Qt4's QtTest or Qt5's Qt5Test modules are found during the pre-build configuration, the unit tests are enabled and can be run with `make test` command.